himoose/user-docs/docs/features/llm-beacon.md

 - See who your competitors are in AI search results
 - Identify gaps where you should be mentioned but aren't

-### 8. Run On-Demand Checks
-Want to check a prompt immediately instead of waiting for the weekly schedule?
-- Click the **refresh icon** next to any prompt
-- Hi, Moose runs a fresh check across all platforms
-- Results appear in 1-3 minutes
-- **Use this when**: You've published new content and want to see if AI visibility improved

-### 9. Monitor Weekly Automated Checks
+### 8. Monitor Weekly Automated Checks
 Once added, prompts are checked **automatically every week**:
-- Hi, Moose distributes checks throughout the week to avoid rate limits
+- Hi, Moose distributes checks throughout the week
 - You don't need to do anything—just check back periodically
 - **Last Checked** timestamp shows when the most recent check ran

-### 10. Delete Prompts
+### 9. Delete Prompts
 To stop tracking a prompt and reclaim credits:
 - Click the **trash icon** on any prompt card
 - Confirm deletion